The Valleys that Draw Us Ever Nearer

 There is and should be exaltation in our valleys.
 Praising the One who will deliver us and never forsake us in its depths.
 When we walk alone, apart from God, we are bound to stumble.
 The next mountaintop looks impossible to get to.
 But when we choose to give the expectations of our unexpected season to the Lord– we can stand upright and balance on two feet.

 There’s a beautiful hymn that we often sing in worship to the Lord.
 This song has become a lyrical comfort to me as I journey through the valleys I find myself in today.
-It’s called “Jesus, Draw Me Ever Nearer.”
+It’s called “Jesus, Draw Me Ever Nearer” written by Keith Getty & Margaret Becker.
 In meditating on these lyrics, I hope you find reassurance that we can rest in a Heavenly Father who draws us closer to Him no matter where we are on this side of Heaven–

 Jesus, draw me ever nearer.